apify/actor-whitepaper/README.md

 1. Develop the Actor
 2. Write README
 3. Publish Actor on Apify Store
-4. Earn income

-Packaging your software as Actors makes it faster to lunch new small SaaS products and then earn income on them, using various monetization options, e.g. fixed rental fee or payment per result.
+Packaging your software as Actors makes it faster to lunch new small SaaS products and then earn income on them, using various monetization options, e.g. fixed rental fee, payment per result, or payment per event (see [Charging money](#charging-money)).

 Actors provide a new way for software developers like you to monetize their skills, bringing the creator economy model to SaaS.

+## Future work

+TODO: Write this

+- Clearer definition of what is part of the standard and what is beyond the scope

+Tobik idea of HTTP layer to ease implementation